increasing sales

 Your Google Business Profile reviews matter more than most business owners realize — both for trust signals and for local SEO.
 AI tools can draft responses in your brand voice, flagging the ones that need a human touch.
 You review and approve in a fraction of the time.

-Who it’s for: Any business with a local footprint and more than 10 reviews per month.
+Who it’s for: Any business with a local footprint and more than ten reviews per month.

 Modern email platforms (Klaviyo, ActiveCampaign) now use machine learning to predict which customers are likely to buy again, which are drifting, and when to send.
 This isn’t just personalization — it’s behavioral targeting that used to require a data science team.

-Who it’s for: E-commerce and service businesses with a customer list over 1,000.
+Who it’s for: E-commerce and service businesses with a customer list over a thousand.

 Who it’s for: Businesses investing in organic search as a growth channel.